-At the time this Management Plan is promulgated, the Atlantic species targeted by these measures are the following ones: Spotted wolfish (threatened), Northern wolfish (threatened), Leatherback Turtle (endangered) and Atlantic Walrus (Northwest Atlantic population) (extirpated).
+At the time this Management Plan is promulgated, the Atlantic species targeted by these measures are the following ones: Spotted wolfish (threatened), Northern wolfish (threatened), Leatherback Turtle (endangered), White Shark (Atlantic population) and Atlantic Walrus (Northwest Atlantic population) (extirpated).
 New species could be added to the SARA within the year.